Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 #### Author: Burak Himmetoglu
 ---------

 The web is an ocean where data scientists can gather lots of useful and interesting data.
 Despite its vastness, this data usually comes in a rather messy format, and requires significant cleaning and wrangling before it can be used in an inferential study.
-Therefore, the data scientist's **hacking skills** are needed for this usually quite cumbersome task.
+Therefore, the data scientist's **hacking skills** are needed for this usually cumbersome task.

 In this tutorial, I will walk the reader through the steps of obtaining, cleaning and visualizing data scraped from the web using R. As an example, I will consider online food blogs and illustrate how one can get insights on recipes, ingredients and visitors' food preferences.
-The tutorial will also illustrate the use of data wrangling by [tidyverse](https://www.tidyverse.org/), and natural language processing with [tidytext](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html) packages in R. These packages offer an excellent set of data wrangling and visualization tools, which have made R one of the go-to language for data scientists.
+The tutorial will also illustrate the use of data wrangling by [tidyverse](https://www.tidyverse.org/), and natural language processing with [tidytext](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html) packages in R. These packages offer an excellent set of tools, which have contributed to making R one of the go-to language for data scientists.

+The code used for this tutorial can be accessed from my [repository](https://github.com/bhimmetoglu/datasciencecom-r-tutorial).

 ## Web Scraping
 First, we need to obtain the data from the blog posts.
 For this tutorial, I have chosen to scrape data from two sites: